Anon-Planet/thgtoa/guide.md

 #### Internal/External HDD or a USB Thumb Drive:

-Please refer to [Appendix H: Windows Cleaning Tools] and pick a utility before going ahead.
+Please refer to [Appendix H: Windows Cleaning Tools:] and pick a utility before going ahead.

 The process is quite simple depending on the tool you picked from the Appendix: